rosetta-science/rosetta/README.md

     $ rosetta/logs proxy apache

     $ rosetta/logs proxy certbot

-### Computing resources requirements

-Ensure that computing resource have:

- - a container engine or wms available (of course);
- - Python installed and callable with the "python" executable or the agent will fail;
- - Bash as default shell for ssh-based computign resources.

 ## Known issues

-    SINGULARITY_TMPDIR=/...
-    .singularity in user home with limited space
+### Building errors

+It is common for the build process to fail with a "404 not found" error on an apt-get instructions, as apt repositories often change their IP addresses.
+In such case, try:

+    $ rosetta/build nocache

+### Singularity issues

+- Singularity has several issues, in particular the `.singularity` in user home might have limited space.
+Consider setting the `SINGULARITY_TMPDIR=/tmp/$USER` env var.
-    Some Docker versions (e.g. old-ish on Mac) do not let podman work due to fuse permissions SSH computing resources require python3 and wget installed, or will raise (empty) errors when submitting tasks. .
+- Some Docker versions (e.g. old-ish on Mac) do not let Podman work due to fuse permissions.
+- SSH computing resources require python3 and wget installed, or will raise (empty) errors when submitting tasks.
 Check 127 error codes.